KyoriPowered/adventure-docs/source/platform/spongeapi.rst

 Usage
 ~~~~~

 The SpongeAPI platform can either be created through Guice dependency injection, or created directly.
-We recommend using injection, since less boilerplate is requred.
+We recommend using injection, since less boilerplate is required.

 An example plugin is fairly straightforward: